Camelcade/Perl5-IDEA/ISSUE_TEMPLATE.md

 3. Before reporting a bug, please, check [known issues](https://github.com/hurricup/Perl5-IDEA/wiki/Known-issues) and [syntax nuances](https://github.com/hurricup/Perl5-IDEA/wiki/Perl-syntax-nuances) sections.
 4. Try to search in issues, may be someone already reported your one and you may clarify something or provide more information.
 5. When reporting a bug, please, provide as more information as you can.
 Working example reproducing an error may really speed things up.
+6. Make sure that problem still occurs with actual version of the IDE. (see [JetBrains site](https://www.jetbrains.com/))
+7. Make sure that problem still occurs with actual version of the Perl plugin. (see [Plugins Repository](https://plugins.jetbrains.com/plugin/7796))
-5. At least provide following information:
+8. At least provide following information:
   * IDE name and version, including build, (e.g. `#IU-143.2370`, available in `Help: About` menu)
   * Perl5 plugin version (available in `File: Settings: Plugins` menu)
   * JRE version (e.g. `Oracle 1.8.0_91-b14`, see `java --version`)
   * Your OS name and version
-6. Before posting an issue, please, remove this text.
+9. Before posting an issue, please, remove this text.
 Thank you!